-19 years later and Kristin Tompkins still finds a thrill working as a senior scientist on viral vaccines in Pfizer’s research & development group, at our Pearl River, New York site.
+Over 20 years later and Kristin Tompkins still finds a thrill working as a principal scientist on viral vaccines in Pfizer’s research & development group, at our Pearl River, New York site.
 Starting out as an assistant researcher, Kristin has been able to be a part of some of the amazing breakthroughs that Pfizer has accomplished.
 We sat down with Kristin to learn more about her role and as a member of the Pfizer family.

 Tell us about your work and what your typical day is like.